-A Geographical Information System (GIS) is a system of specialised information in the input, management, analysis and transmission of geographic information (spatially related).
+A geographical information system (GIS) is a system of specialised information in the input, management, analysis and transmission of geographic information (spatially related).
 Among a wide range of potential applications, GIS can be used in transportation problems and has received a lot of attention.
-The particular branch of geographic information systems applied to transportation issues is described as the Geographic Information Systems for Transportation (GIS-T) (Rodrigue et al., 2006).
+The particular branch of GIS applied to transportation issues is described as the geographic information systems for transportation (GIS-T) (Rodrigue et al., 2006).

-GIS are becoming commonplace in several applications.
+GIS are becoming common place in several applications.
 They have been used in various industries for more than a decade.
 The focus in this research is mainly in two sectors: transportation and security.
 In transportation, desktop mapping and analysis tools have been a major commercial market for many industries.
 There are many new hardware devices that enable mobile geospatial services.
 GIS has been used in transportation management, planning and modelling (Berglund, 2001; Gholston and Anderson, 2005; Prasad, 2003), in establishing urban cycling routes in preventing traffic accidents (Noland and Quddus, 2004), in designing the road traffic safety evaluation system, in road networks (Lagunzad and Mcpherson, 2003), for solid waste disposal (Ghose et al., 2006), in road accident analysis and real-time monitoring (Mahmud and Zarrinbashar, 2008), in the analysis of the impact of traffic congestion on road accidents (Wang et al., 2009), for decision analysis in public resource administration (Kepner et al., 2002), and in the analysis of causes and consequences of road traffic crashes.
-In security, GIS is used in supporting homeland security, in border demarcation (Meha and Selimi, 2010), to overcome non-traditional security (Soomro et al., 2009) and in securing the Olympics.
+In security, GIS is used in supporting homeland security (Soomro et al., 2009) and in securing the Olympics.